CirrusLabs-NPD/docx2md/README.md

 # DOCX to Markdown Converter

-This project provides a utility to convert `.docx` files to Markdown format and a Streamlit application to facilitate the conversion process.
+This project provides a utility to convert `.docx` files to Markdown format.
 ## Prerequisites

 - Python 3.6 or later